Jolyon Maugham: The Good Law Project

-Transgender matters
+Trans rights

-Maugham has been an outspoken supporter of transgender rights and as of November 2020 is representing a transgender boy in a lawsuit against the NHS over treatment delays.
+Maugham has been an outspoken supporter of transgender rights and in November 2020 was representing a transgender boy in a lawsuit against the NHS over treatment delays.

 As of June 2021, Maugham was involved in an appeal by Mermaids against a decision to award charitable status to LGB Alliance.
 The appeal was made on the basis of the notion that LGB Alliance did not meet the threshold tests to be registered as a charity.
 Maugham has spoken publicly about the charity, which he described as "a transphobic hate group".
 Mermaids lost the appeal.

-In 2023, Maugham was criticised by the judge in the trial of the murder of Brianna Ghey for a tweet he had made alleging transphobia by the defendants.
-He deleted the tweet and subsequently apologised.

 Other matters

 In 2019, Maugham said that two High Court judges, Mr Justice Swift and Mr Justice Supperstone, were biased in favour of the government following Mr Justice Swift's refusal of permission to Good Law Project to bring a legal challenge against Brexit.
 Maugham was criticised by other lawyers on the social network site Twitter for the statement.

 In late 2019 Maugham referred to the Talkradio presenter Julia Hartley-Brewer having revealed his home address at a time when he was receiving death threats.
 Maugham criticised the television programme Question Time for allowing Hartley-Brewer to appear as a panellist.
 There was considerable criticism of the decision on social networks and a campaign to boycott Question Time in view of its decision to feature Hartley-Brewer following her actions.
 Hartley-Brewer said Maugham's address was already easily available online and that he had previously revealed it himself in published interviews.

 On 26 December 2019 (Boxing Day), Maugham stated in a Twitter post that he had "killed a fox with a baseball bat".
 Maugham said that the fox was entrapped by the netting surrounding a hen house in his garden.
 The killing drew widespread condemnation and received extensive coverage, domestically and internationally.
 The Royal Society for the Prevention of Cruelty to Animals investigated the matter, but decided not to prosecute because a post-mortem showed the fox had been killed swiftly, meaning that "the evidential threshold needed to take a prosecution under the CPS code was not met".
 In 2021, Maugham said that he and his chambers were blacklisted by law firm Allen & Overy as a result of the incident.